amnh/BridgeUP-STEM-BabichMorrow/lesson_plans/s6_build_eval_niche_model/Response_Curves.md

 ```

+If you have more questions about response curves, you can look at page 17 of this [Maxent tutorial](https://biodiversityinformatics.amnh.org/open_source/maxent/Maxent_tutorial2017.pdf).

 ## Interpretation

 Look back at the [table](http://www.worldclim.org/bioclim) of BioClim variables.
 How does your sloth species respond to these variables?
 What values for these variables are favorable for the species?
 Talk about this with your partner.